lqhoa612/CapstoneVR2022/README.md

 # CapstoneVR2022

-Project: A Virtual Reality for Mechatronics and Robotic Teaching This project is a capstone project of myself @UTS
+Project: A Virtual Reality for Mechatronics and Robotic Teaching.
+This project is a capstone project of myself @UTS